Shu Kong

 Home Publication Datasets Group Contact

-I am on the faculty of FST, University of Macau, leading the Computer Vision Lab.
-I am currently also with the Okinawa Institute of Science and Technology (OIST).
-I was an Assistant Professor in the Department of CSE at Texas A&M University.
-I did my postdoc training at the Robotics Institute, CMU, working with Deva Ramanan.
-I received my PhD from UC-Irvine, working with Charless Fowlkes.
+I am an Assistant Professor of Computer Science at the University of Macau, leading the Visual Intelligence Lab.
+I am currently visiting OIST, working on interdisciplinary research.
+I previously held academic positions at Texas A&M University and Carnegie Mellon University.
+I did my postdoc training at the Robotics Institute of CMU working with Deva Ramanan.
+I received my PhD from UC-Irvine advised by Charless Fowlkes.

-I am actively looking for self-motivated PhD students at CIS, FST, University of Macau.
+I am actively looking for self-motivated PhD students at the University of Macau.
 PhD students will be fully funded with fellowships.
-I am NOT taking PhD applicants in CSE, TAMU.

 Email contact